-- In the Against the Tide of Years, Kat Hollard has a short-lived fling with a Babylonian girl, because she's horny and the other girl has a bit of a crush on her.
+- In the Island in the Sea of Time, Kat Hollard has a short-lived fling with a Babylonian girl, because she's horny and the other girl has a bit of a crush on her.
 Nothing really comes of it; Kat ends up getting married soon after.

 - One character attempted to use this as an excuse in Kröd Mändoon and the Flaming Sword of Fire.

 General: Do you have any idea how long I've been in that dungeon?

 - iZombie: Someone's sexuality and libido can be transferred to the zombie that eats their brains, meaning that Liv and other zombies can change sexuality based on whose brains their eat.
 Liv once started lusting after a womanizing Victim of the Week's female lover after consuming his brain, and Lowell lost interest in Liv during a short period, as well as showing a slight interest in Ravi, after consuming the brain of a gay scientist.